 Giving up giving up - Cromer Church opts to give generously for Lent instead

-Cromer Church has set itself the challenge to complete various acts of generosity this Lent.
+Cromer Church set itself the challenge to complete various acts of generosity this Lent.

 Many of the parishioners from Cromer Church have signed up for ‘40acts’, a generosity challenge created by the charity Stewardship, which encourages participants to do at least one different act of kindness each day of Lent.
 The challenge was followed by over 100,000 people last year between Ash Wednesday and Easter Sunday, notching up an estimated 4 million generous acts in that time.

-To kick off the challenge Cromer Church are giving out ‘Love Heart’ sweets on Wednesday 6 March from 9.30am outside the Parish Church.
-This will mark the start of their challenge, during which ’40activists’ receive a daily email with their challenge and a thought for the day from one of 40 chosen Christian authors, leaders and celebrities.
+To kick off the challenge Cromer Church gave out ‘Love Heart’ sweets on Wednesday 14 February at 11am outside the Parish Church.
+This marked the start of their challenge, during which ’40activists’ receive a daily email with their challenge and a thought for the day from one of 40 chosen Christian authors, leaders and celebrities.